 Reduce regional single occupant vehicle use

-Considerations during the Study include the impact of bus only and shared bus lanes on motor vehicle traffic, bicycles, pedestrians, delivery vehicles, transportation system operations and on-street parking.
+Considerations during the Study included the impact of bus only and shared bus lanes on motor vehicle traffic, bicycles, pedestrians, delivery vehicles, transportation system operations and on-street parking.

 CDTC adopted New Visions 2050, its regional transportation plan, in September 2020.
 Related to transit, New Visions states that the region will pursue innovative and viable transportation services that support concentrated development and provide equitable access to reliable, sustainable and affordable transportation.